sci-hpc/scihpc/docs/docs/about/login.md

 If you need [X-forwarding](https://en.wikipedia.org/wiki/X_Window_System) (for instance, if you like to run Mathematica in it's own window) you must log in like this:

 ```
-ssh -X -Y username@login-node
+ssh -Y username@login-node
 ```

-Then you must submit an :ref:`x11interactive` to get a terminal (this will give you access to the compute nodes such as ``compute-0-0``).
+Then you must submit an [x11-enabled-interactive-job](../jobs/interactive.md/#x11-enabled-interactive-job) to get a terminal (this will give you access to the compute nodes such as ``compute-0-0``).
 You should be able to run your program in this terminal and after a few seconds (depending to your network connection) the program window should be appeared.
 To test it you can test xclock.
 In this terminal type

 ```
 xclock